Calls and Puts:

 To recap things, I want to give you a few more examples of options:

 - 1 Long Call 55 Jul 20 (Underlying: EFG): The 1 stands for the number of contracts.
 ‘Long’ means that this option is bought.
 Call indicates the option type.
 55 is the strike price.
 ‘Jul 20’ indicates the expiration date (20th of July).
 Buying 1 contract of this option gives the owner the right to buy 100 shares of EFG at $55 before the end of the 20th of July.

 - 3 Long Put 460 Apr 20 (Underlying: ABC): Buying 3 contracts of this option gives the owner the right to sell 300 shares of ABC for $460 before the end of the 20th of April.

 - 10 Short Put 110 Sep 21 (Underlying XYZ): Selling 10 contracts of this put option, could lead to the obligation to buy 1000 shares of XYZ for $110.
 The seller has to sell these shares for that price if the buyer of that option chooses to exercise his options.

-- 1 Short Call 55 Jul 20 (Underlying: EFG): Selling 1 contract of this call option, potentially gives the seller the obligation to buy 100 shares of EFG for $55.
+- 1 Short Call 55 Jul 20 (Underlying: EFG): Selling 1 contract of this call option, potentially gives the seller the obligation to sell 100 shares of EFG for $55.
 This depends on what the buyer of this option does.
-If he exercises his option, the seller will have to buy the shares.
+If he exercises his option, the seller will have to sell the shares.

 The Option Chain